TartanLlama/tartanllama.github.io/_posts/2016-11-10-exploding-tuples-fold-expressions.md

 }
 {% endhighlight %}

-Here's a more generic version which uses perfect forwarding:
+Here's a more generic version which uses perfect forwarding ([live demo](http://coliru.stacked-crooked.com/a/cc57b2f481a88c9d) to play with):

 {% highlight cpp %}
 template <typename Tuple, typename Func>